 |Shooting %||Per Game Averages|

-At the NBA Combine in early June, Alexander continued to demonstrate his athleticism by finishing second among all participants in three separate tests of strength, speed, and jumping ability.
+At the NBA Combine in early June, Alexander continued to demonstrate his athleticism by finishing second among all participants in three separate tests of strength, speed, and “hops.”

-- Strength: He benched 185 pounds a total of 24 times, which was more than DeAndre Jordan (8) and Brook Lopez (7) combined.
+- More than DeAndre Jordan (8) and Brook Lopez (7) combined.

 |Draft Pick||Team||Player||Games||Points||Rebounds||Assists||PPG||RPG||APG||Win Shares|